Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 1

 * Chop 50 wood, make a Chest, place it next to the house.
 (Don't hoe anything yet.)
+  * Make sure to pause the game when the tree falling animation is playing.
+This prevents in-game time from passing, but the falling animation will still complete.
+Additionally, all of the wood will automatically be collected by the player while still in the pause state.
+You should use this strategy whenever you chop trees.
+  * For now, only chop down Maple and Pine trees, not Oak trees.
+(You can chop down Oak trees on day 2 onwards, because you will have level 1 foraging at that point and can get acorn drops.)
 * Put everything in the chest except for Axe + Pickaxe + Scythe + Hoe.
 * Head out the north end of your farm and go through the entire map, doing three things:
   1) Digging worms (artifact spots).
 Once you have one artifact, you can stop looking.
 If you get one, immediately donate it to the Museum for 250g.